tildeinstitute/tildewiki/README.md

 $ go build
 ```

 It won't take long.
-Also, for those new to `go`, it doesn't need to live in your `GOPATH` as
+Also, it doesn't need to live in your `GOPATH` as
 it's been set up to use Go Modules.
-Vendored dependencies are also included.

 After it finishes, you can leave the binary where it is or move it somewhere else.
 Remember
 to move the `pages` and `assets` directories with it, along with `tildewiki.yaml`.